Pattern avoiding permutations and independent sets in graphs: Permutations avoiding

+In this section we generalize the cores defined above with the goal of enumerating subclasses of $\av{1324}$.
+We start with the theory of these new cores.
+The first subclass considered is $\av{1324, 2143}$ in subsection~\ref{sub:Smooth permutations}.
+In the following two subsections we enumerate $\av{1234, 1324, 2143}$ and $\av{1234, 1324, 1432, 3214}$.
+The method of proof for all of these classes is to consider the subsequence of points in a permutation containing the left-to-right minima and the right-to-left maxima.
+We then find a structural description of these \emph{boundaries}, and use the generalized cores to find the enumeration of the original class.
+The reason to focus on subclasses of the permutation class $\av{1324}$, is because it is the only unenumerated class avoiding a single length 4 pattern.
+The theory we develop also applies to subclasses of $\av{1234}$, which has a known enumeration, first found by Gessel~\cite{Gessel:1990bq}, and subclasses of $\av{1234, 1324}$, which is conjectured to be enumerated by a non-$D$-finite generating function, see Albert et al.~\cite[Section 6.2]{resconts}.

-We next turn our attention to the permutation classes $\av{1234}$, $\av{1324}$ and their intersection $\av{1234, 1324}$.
-For these classes of permutations the staircase encoding we defined above is no longer unique, the simplest example being the permutations $123$ and $132$ which belong to all three classes and have the same staircase encoding.
-To remedy this we also consider the right-to-left maxima (rlm) of a permutation, e.g.~if $\pi = 213679845$ the lrm-sequence is $21$ and the rlm-sequence is $985$ and we can draw the \emph{boundary grid} shown on the left in Figure~\ref{fig:niceboundary}.
-We define the (\emph{boundary}) \emph{encoding} of a permutation by writing the number of points in each box of its boundary grid; see the right part of Figure~\ref{fig:niceboundary}.
+For these classes of permutations, the staircase encoding defined above is no longer unique, the simplest example being the permutations $123$ and $132$ which belong to all three classes and have the same staircase encoding.
+To remedy this we consider the right-to-left maxima (rlm) of a permutation:

-More generally, given a permutation $\pi$ we define its \emph{boundary}, $\bd{\pi}$, as the standardisation of the subsequence of $\pi$ containing the left-to-right minima and the right-to-left maxima.
-For example if $\pi = 213679845$, as in Figure~\ref{fig:niceboundary}, then $\bd{\pi} = 21543$.
-By construction $\bd{\pi}$ avoids $123$, and every permutation that avoids $123$ is its own boundary.
+\begin{definition} Given a permutation $\pi$, we define its \emph{boundary}, $\bd{\pi}$, as the standardization of the subsequence of $\pi$ containing the left-to-right minima and the right-to-left maxima. \end{definition}